Tectu/malloy/readme.md

 # Features
 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.

+- High-level controller to setup I/O context, SSL context, worker threads and more
 - Client
   - HTTP (Plain or TLS/SSL connections)
   - Websocket (Plain or TLS/SSL connections)